Arts education is a critical component of a well-rounded education. By engaging and developing all of a student’s learning faculties, the arts:

 A year-long writing and filmmaking intensive program for high school students based in self-exploration.

 Students in the P.O.V. program explore their unique point of view using personal stories, themes, and questions important to them.
 Using this material as inspiration for their writing process, students develop a film project.
 P.O.V. guides students through crafting a logline and treatment in the style and genre they choose, writing and directing a proof-of-concept short film, editing their film, and pitching their film to industry professionals.
-P.O.V. participants receive industry-focused Master Classes, attend the NY Film Academy Summer Camp at Universal Studios (at no cost), and are hired as paid summer program teaching artists and documentarians for Young Storytellers.
+P.O.V. participants receive industry-focused Master Classes, may attend the NY Film Academy Summer Camp at Universal Studios (at no cost), and may be hired as paid summer program teaching artists and documentarians for Young Storytellers.
 The year-long program culminates in a screening of student produced films for family and peers.

 A college-based opportunity for community engagement around Young Storytellers programming.